clovisphere/CS50x/README.md

 $ ./TARGET
 ```

-or you be old school and write commands to compile and run the program.
+or you can be old school and write the commands to compile and run the program:sunglasses::clap:

 ```console
 $ clang -std=c11 -Wall -lcs50 -o TARGET TARGET.c